baeninoise/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 # Javascript - Web JQuery

-This was the preparatory project learning how to manipulate the DOM with jQuery before implementing it into our HolbertonBnB project.
+This was the preparatory project learning how to manipulate the DOM with jQuery before implementing it into our AirBnB project.

 ## Tests :heavy_check_mark: